tst-race/race-quickstart/README.md

 We will demonstrate the use of some Prism-specific configuration arguments to tell it _how_ we think it should use these channels.
 In particular, ssEmail and destiniPixelfed are two different _indirect_ channels, meaning they use a third-party service as an intermediary for sending messages. ssEmail is described above; destiniPixelfed also uses image steganography but of a different type (it encodes messages into existing images) and transmits the image by posting it to a mock "whiteboard" service, meant to stand-in for the myriad social media and file drop services that exist on the internet.
 Our configuration arguments will tell Prism which types of messages to send on each channel to optimize its performance.
 If left to defaults, Prism will randomly load-balance messaging between the two.

+___Note:___
+This deployment uses ssEmail which has fairly large machine-learning models as part of its functionality, and destini, which comes bundled with a set of images and videos for encoding into.
+The `create` command pulls down these models and images, which total about 2GB, so it may take a while to complete, just be patient.

 ```
 rib deployment local create --name=prism-snowflake-destiniPixelfed-ssEmail \
     --linux-client-count=4 \